-5 See Haltmaier (1996) for example.
+5. See Haltmaier (1996), for example.

-6 The most common practice is to distinguish between permanent and transitory shocks.
-For example, the real business cycle theory views a permanent shock as a supply shock originating from a technological innovation, and a transitory shock as a demand shock originating from monetary and fiscal policies.
-There are two methods of distinguishing between permanent and transitory shocks: one applies to a single variable and the other multiple variables.
+6. The most common practice is to distinguish between permanent and transitory shocks.
+For example, the real business-cycle theory views a permanent shock as a supply shock originating from a technological innovation, and a transitory shock as a demand shock originating from monetary and fiscal policies.
+There are two methods of distinguishing between permanent and transitory shocks: one applies to a single variable, and the other to multiple variables.
 In this paper, we only use the single variable method of Beveridge and Nelson (1981).
 See Blanchard and Quah (1989) for a multivariate method.

-7 Shiratsuka (1997) does not impose any periodic conditions on the "underlying inflation trend."
-Therefore this "underlying inflation trend" is not necessarily the same as the "trend-cycle component" defined in this paper.
+7. Shiratsuka (1997) does not impose any periodic conditions on the "underlying inflation trend."
+Therefore, this "underlying inflation trend" is not necessarily the same as the "trend-cycle component" defined in this paper.

-time series variable, and uses those characteristics to decompose the variable into components such as the trend-cycle component.
-Time series methods can be categorized into two types by the difference in their basic approaches.
+On the other hand, a time-series method uses the characteristics of an economic time-series variable, and uses those characteristics to decompose the variable into components such as the trend-cycle component.
+Time-series methods can be categorized into two types by the difference in their basic approaches.

 The first type mainly focuses on the period and smoothness of variations of a time series.
 Eliminating and extracting components according to a preset parameter (a cyclical period), one decomposes the data into a trend-cycle component and a transitory component.
 In other words, one extracts a smooth component from the data and defines it as a trend-cycle component.
 The rest is regarded as a transitory component.
 Three examples of this type are the Henderson moving average, the Band-Pass filter, and the HP filter.
-The Henderson moving average smoothes a time series by taking its moving average and extracts a long or medium cycle component from the data.
-The Band-Pass filter extracts a component with a specified cyclical period, by using the power spectrum.8 The HP filter can be categorized in the first type since it extracts a trend by specifying a parameter that defines the smoothness of a time series (Hodrick and Prescott (1980)).
+The Henderson moving average smooths a time series by taking its moving average and extracts a long- or medium-cycle component from the data.
+The Band-Pass filter extracts a component with a specified cyclical period, by using the power spectrum.s The HP filter can be categorized in the first type since it extracts a trend by specifying a parameter that defines the smoothness of a time series (Hodrick and Prescott [1980]).

-The second type specifies a time series model that has a trend-cycle component and a transitory component.
+The second type specifies a time-series model that has a trend-cycle component and a transitory component.
 It extracts a trend-cycle component that fits the model best in light of an objective criterion such as the AIC.
-Three examples of this type are the method of fitting a linear (or non-linear) deterministic trend, the Beveridge and Nelson method, and the DECOMP.
+Three examples of this type are the method of fitting a linear (or nonlinear) deterministic trend, the Beveridge and Nelson method, and the DECOMP.
 The method of fitting a deterministic trend is the simplest one.
-The Beveridge and Nelson method decomposes a time series into a stochastic trend, which represents a trend-cycle component, and the rest transitory component.
+The Beveridge and Nelson method decomposes a time series into a stochastic trend, which represents a trend-cycle component, and the remainder into a transitory component.
 The DECOMP assumes and tries to estimate the best model by using a state space model that explicitly incorporates a stochastic trend, a stationary AR factor, a seasonal component, and white noise.

-C. The Time Series Method of Extracting a Trend-Cycle Component
+C. The Time-Series Method of Extracting a Trend-Cycle Component